 Some student hostels offer meal plans while others provide kitchen facilities.
 Utilities are often included in the overall cost.

-It's best to arrive at least two weeks before classes start.
-This will give you the opportunity to make an informed decision about the location and type of accommodation you want to live in long term.
-For advice about your housing options, make an appointment with a Student Welfare Advisor at RMIT Connect.
+It's best to arrive at least two weeks before classes start (to find out when classes start, check your Important dates).
+This will give you the opportunity to make an informed decision about the location and type of accommodation you want to live in long-term.
+For advice about your housing options, make an appointment with a Student Welfare Advisor at Student Connect.